 Monthly Blurb: This is where our paychecks get deposited.
 All our income goes into this account, then gets transferred to the proper accounts as set by my budget.
 As usual, I do the net worth report before transferring money to the appropriate accounts.

-It was a good month for us in terms of spending.
-The difference in cash on hand is due to two things:
+It was a good month for us in terms of spending and income.
+The difference in cash on hand is due mainly to making more money than last month.

-Our spending was a little below average this month.
-We didn’t really do much, so that kept expenses low.
+Our spending was below-average this month thanks to cashback from Costco.
+We didn’t really do much so that kept expenses low.

 This is where our leftover income went from February.
+This number doesn’t reflect the full amount moved to investments because I don’t include my Robinhood account here.
 It was a decent amount that we were able to put into our investment account.

-On top of this, the real estate market is red hot in my area.
 There is low inventory and most homes are going above list price in a matter of days.
-It’s hard to find a rental property in a market like this.
+It’s hard to find a rental property to buy in a market like this.
 Plus, I’m not sure I want a rental if I can’t evict a bad tenant.

 Nothing exciting here.
 Just the usual.
 We’re back at it again.
 We are just saving up for our property tax bill and HOA fees for when they are due early next year.

-Overall, that’s a gain of about 4% between the 401k and IRA’s.
+Overall, that’s a gain of about 3% between the 401k and IRA’s.
 Not too bad.
-I could live with that, as long as we don’t’ have hyperinflation.
+I could live with that, as long as we don’t’ continue to have hyperinflation.

 The college fund is invested just like the IRAs; in mutual funds.
-The gain is equal to about 2.6%.
-Not great, but at least it’s positive and about on pace with inflation.
+The gain is equal to about 2.1%.
+A nice gain, but nothing to write home about.

-In total, our net worth increased by slightly over 4%.
+In total, our net worth increased by approximately 3.2%.

 Monthly Blurb: This is the money we are able to put away, not including the tax-advantaged retirement accounts.